Azure/AzurePublicDataset/analysis/GitHubCopilotCodingAgents/README.md

 # Reproducing the paper figures from the released GHCP traces

-This is a **standalone bundle** that reproduces the paper figures from the public **GitHub Copilot for Visual Studio** agentic trace release.
+This folder contains scripts and instructions that reproduce the paper figures from the public GitHub Copilot agentic coding trace release.

 Everything you need is in this folder — download the trace data from the [GitHub release](https://github.com/Azure/AzurePublicDataset/releases/tag/ghcp-coding-agent-2026)